 During design, we lead you from vague ideas to a fully-considered project.
 We explore several options to determine the best path forward.
 As we're working through the overall project layout, we can also help you with full-service interior design, making sure that the final materials, colors, and fixtures match your sense of style.

 Also during this time, we bring in other professionals as needed to deliver a complete project for you.
 For a fuller explanation of this process, you can download this article.

 Though you might think that the architect's job is finished after design, the architect actually plays a crucial role during construction.
-We act as your advocate to the contractor, protecting your interests as the project goes from drawing to physical form.
+During construction, we observe progress as the project goes from drawing to physical form, to help see that the executed project meets the intent of the design that we've worked with you to develop.
 When working in the close quarters of an existing building, surprises inevitably come up, and we are there to help deal with them as they occur.
 We visit your home as work progresses, keeping communication open with the builder and answering questions as needed.
 At the end of the project, we walk through to get one last look and resolve any outstanding issues.